 The Twitter algorithm ranking signals

-Working with the Twitter algorithm
+How to work with the Twitter algorithm in 2019

 - Timing: Tweet when your followers are online

 Use a third-party service like Tweroid or ManagerFlitter to tell you what time of the day your followers are usually online.
 This is the best time to post to ensure that your tweets get as much visibility as possible among your followers.
 The more visibility a tweet has, the greater chance of engagement it will receive.

 - Develop a follower-base around a specific topic or subject area to be more relevant and drive more engagement

 Some people buy followers to look more influential than they are.
 Or they use a bot to follow and unfollow lots of accounts to inflate their follower numbers.